arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 to see the date they were experiencing when the payment occurred, not the date of that instant in time represented in UTC.

-# What is the fix?
+# What is the solution?

 I have shown that the first ten characters of a UTC datetime string does not always match the transaction date.